bonane-ug/Tip_calculator/README.md

 ### how to run the application
-    the tip calculator is a php based application that uses MySQL
+    the tip calculator is a php based application that uses MySQL to store data

     Steps in running
        1. put the downloaded folder in htdocs(xamp server) or www(wamp).